This General Practice is in partnership with Centric Health and wants to ensure the highest

 A Yes, we understand that some people may be sick and incapable of making the call themselves.
 We will need to carry out our standard security checks and ensure you are happy to continue with the consultation.
 Any consultation notes will be placed on the patient’s own file and will not be shared with another individual unless Centric Health receive the patient’s consent to do so.

-Frequently Asked Questions relating to the Centric Health Coronavirus Programme Remote Monitoring System
+Frequently Asked Questions relating to The Coronavirus Programme Remote Monitoring

-Q What is the aim of Centric Health Remote Monitoring System?
+Q What is the aim of this Remote Monitoring Programme?

-A Centric Health will be able to remotely monitor and communicate with our patients to improve health and be alerted if there is a deterioration in your health.
-Our Doctors can then focus on the right patients at the right time.
+A During this uncertain time and where travel to your local GP or Nurse may prove difficult, we will be able to remotely monitor and communicate with you via our app.
+Our aim is to support your health and be alerted if there is a deterioration in any coronavirus related symptoms.
+Our Nurses can then focus on the right patients at the right time.

 Q How are you processing my data?

-A Centric Health will ask you to consent to the processing of your personal and medical data.
+A We will ask you to consent to the processing of your personal and medical data.

 Q What does consent mean under GDPR?